 Why export to BigQuery?

 There are many reasons why you should have exporting going on.
 For us, these are mainly the following reasons:

 - Working with raw data allows for more ways to work with the data and, for example, send it back to advertising systems for more effective targeting.

-- You will avoid data aggregation after the Data Retention period in the Google Analytics settings.
+- You will avoid data aggregation during the Data Retention period in the Google Analytics settings.

 - You are not limited by Data API limits, which in some cases can completely break reporting, e.g. in Looker Studio.

 - In the case of Google Analytics, you will not be limited by the number of Custom Definitions because all parameters are available in BQ.

 - Ability to link data from Google Analytics 4 and internal data.

 - Leveraging data in BQ with other services in Google Cloud Platform.

 What you should know before enabling exporting to BigQuery?